| Home | HProf Ant Task | DashProf Ant Task | Download |

 The dashprof Ant task makes it easy to profile any Java program using the standard Ant java task.

-To get quickly up and running with java -prof, the first thing you should do is define a java Ant task in your Ant build file.
+java -prof, the first thing you should do is define a java Ant task in your Ant build file.
 Next, define the dashprof taskdef in your build file according to the following example:

-<taskdef name="dashprof" classname="net.sf.antprof.DashProf" classpath="/path/to/antprof.jar" />
+<taskdef name="dashprof" classname="net.sf.antprof.DashProf" classpath="/path/to/antprof.jar" />Next, wrap a

-Next, wrap a dashprof task around the java task:
+dashprof task around the java task:

 <target name="profile">